python/mypy/docs/source/class_basics.rst

   such as ``class A(metaclass=f()): ...``
 * Mypy does not and cannot understand arbitrary metaclass code.
 Precise support for metaclasses requires writing a mypy plugin.
-* Mypy only recognizes classes that inherit from `type` as potential metaclasses.
+* Mypy only recognizes classes are subclasses of `type` as potential metaclasses.
 * Inner class ``__metaclass__`` are not supported yet.

-It is often possible to use decorators as an alternative to metaclasses.
-Support for decorators is even more limited, but they do not cause trouble with inheritance.

 .. _protocol-types: